Park City will ensure your HR documentation is compliant with the latest General Data Protection Regulation.

-The new EU General Data Protection Regulation kicks into action on the 25th May 2018.
+The new EU General Data Protection Regulation is now in force as of the 25th May 2018.
 This is an update of the Data Protection Act 1998.
 This will affect any organisation processing Personal Data of a resident of the EU, and any organisations outside of the EU which processes such data.

 This will include the UK after Brexit in 2019.